+ESL 3A

-ESL 3A College ESL III: Writing and Grammar 6 UNITS
+College ESL III: Writing and Grammar 6 UNITS

 Prerequisites: ESL 2A or Appropriate Score on the English Placement Exam.
-A
+A reading and personal experience.
+Grammar skills and mechanics are emphasized throughout each lesson.
+Required: Eight to ten writing

-Advisories: ESL 3B or ESL 3C.
+Advisory: ESL 3B or ESL 3C.
 (Credit/No Credit)

 Students in this low-intermediate ESL course learn written composition, grammar, and critical reading skills to prepare them for college work.
-The emphasis is on writing based on critical reading and personal experience.
-Grammar skills and mechanics are emphasized throughout each lesson.
-Required: Eight to ten writing assignments, including at least four paragraphs of 150-250 words.
-Prerequisite: Completion of ESL 2A with credit, or appropriate ESL placement level demonstrated through the assessment process.
+The emphasis is on writing based on critical

+ESL 3B

-ESL 3B College ESL III: Reading and Vocabulary
+College ESL III: Reading and Vocabulary